 For example, a user with a visual impairment may use screen reader software to read out information on the screen.

 A narration added to the soundtrack to describe important visual details that cannot be understood from the main soundtrack alone.

 Audio description of video provides information about actions, characters, scene changes, on-screen text, and other visual content.

-Audio Video Interleave is a multimedia container format introduced by Microsoft.
+Audio video interleave.
+AVI is a multimedia container format introduced by Microsoft.